Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 # Level 0

-- Create a Kinesis stream in AWS console.
+- Create a Kinesis stream in the AWS console.
+  - Search for `Kinesis` in the services dropdown
+  - Click create Kinesis Stream
+  - Give it a name and 1 shard
 - Update kinesis key name in `src/WeatherStationsEvents/appsettings.json`.
 - Build and run `src/WeatherStationsEvents`
+  - Verify from logs in the termical that events are being generated

 # Level 1
+- Goal - Create a lambda function to capture the streaming data from the Kinesis stream you just set up
 - Here is a ready to go Lambda Function for reading a Kinesis Stream.
 Make it output the data to Cloudwatch Logs

 ```javascript
 exports.handler = (event, context, callback) => {